Hunchful

 This is a two-poled spectrum — neither end is better.
 It describes how you'd like an AI to work with you, never who you are.
 Here are the two poles:

-When things get messy, you'd rather I synthesize than slow you down one question at a time.
+When things get messy, you'd rather I pull it all together into one picture than slow you down one question at a time.

-You likely lean this way if: you ask me to just give you the synthesis and skip the back-and-forth.
+You likely lean this way if: you ask me to just pull it together and skip the back-and-forth.

 One step at a time